Jul 17, 2025

 After you have been advised, the next step toward taking courses at UA Little Rock is to view the UA Little Rock Registration Guide and Class Search web pages.

-Please be aware that students may not enroll for more than 18 credit hours in a regular semester (Fall or Spring) or more than 7 credit hours in a five-week Summer term without the prior permission of the person who approves his or her degree plan.
+Please be aware that students may not enroll for more than 18 credit hours in a regular semester (Fall or Spring) or more than seven credit hours in a five-week Summer term without the prior permission of the person who approves their degree plan.

 Courses and programs are also offered through web-based delivery as well as at off-campus locations.
 Off-campus and online credit courses are identified by location in the UA Little Rock Registration Guide and Class Search.